 Beethoven has many pieces that illustrate great stories with music.
 All you have to do it take the time to actively listen for those story elements and when you do, the sky’s the limit.

-Here’s a great Beethoven playlist to get you started.
+Here’s a great Beethoven playlist on Spotify to get you started.

 Celebrate Beethoven‘s birthday month all this December!